Welcome to our store Learn more

 How should clamps be maintained?

-Clamps should be cleaned regularly and lubricated at threaded components to prevent rusting.
+Clamps should be cleaned regularly, and threaded parts should be lubricated to prevent rust and ensure smooth operation.

 Compare /3